Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

 \subsubsection{Delay Time Distributions}

 Because of their different progenitor masses and evolutionary paths each \snia\ channel has its own delay time distribution (DTD).
-Here, we use this parameter to describe the number of \snia\ events per year and per solar mass that was formed in stars, as a function of time.
-A DTD thus contains information about the time delay until the first event, associated with the evolution of the participant stars, and about the temporal distribution that contains all plausible candidates.
-The DTDs of four scenarios are shown in Fig.\ref{fig:dtds} and will be briefly discussed below.
+Here, we use this parameter to describe the number of \snia\ events per year and per solar mass as a function of time.
+A DTD thus contains information about the time delay from the formation to explosion, associated with the evolution of the individual binary components, and about the temporal distribution that contains all plausible candidates.
+The DTDs of four scenarios are shown in Fig. \ref{fig:dtds} and will be briefly discussed below.

 We rely on simulations from the \texttt{StarTrack} population synthesis code \cite[e.g.][]{Belczynski2008,Ruiter2009,Ruiter2014} to model the DTDs.
-This code evolves a simple stellar population from the zero-age main-sequence (ZAMS) over time and records the number of \snia\ events.
-Within this population synthesis we find, after the conversion of $\rm \sim 4\times 10^{7} \ M_{\odot}$ of gas into stars, a fraction of $\sim 1\%$ \snia x as opposed to $99 \%$ classical \snia\ within the \Mch\ progenitor models, as well as $\sim 72 \%$ of sub-\Mch\ occurring in double-det. and $\sim 28 \%$ in double-degenerate mergers.
-For WD mergers we include all carbon-oxygen double WDs that merge in a Hubble time but excluding those with primary WDs below $0.9 \ M_{\odot}$, since these systems with lower-mass primaries are thought to merge without causing a supernova \citep[however, see][]{Pakmor2021}.
-Though it may be interesting to see how their consideration in the DTD and the SN budget affects the results, for simplicity we consider a setup where all merger events in which the primary mass is below the threshold of $0.9 \ M_{\odot}$ are excluded, which results in the distributions shown.
+This code evolves a simple stellar population from the zero-age main-sequence (ZAMS) over time and records the number of possible \snia\ events from various formation channels.
+Within our population we find, after the conversion of $\rm \sim 4\times 10^{7} \ M_{\odot}$ of gas into stars, a fraction of $\sim 1\%$ \snia x as opposed to $99 \%$ classical \snia\ within the \Mch\ progenitor models, as well as $\sim 72 \%$ of sub-\Mch\ occurring in double-detonation (allowing for two separate evolutionary scenarios; see below) and $\sim 28 \%$ in double-degenerate mergers.
+For WD mergers, we include all binary CO WDs that merge in a Hubble time, but we exclude those with the mass of the primary WDs below $0.9 \ M_{\odot}$.
+The systems with lower-mass primaries are thought to merge without causing a supernova explosion \citep[however, see][]{Pakmor2021}.